bilalbaqar/booth-chatbot/data/README.md

 - All data is anonymized and contains no personal student information
 - Bidding data is aggregated by course and section
 - Course information is publicly available through Booth's course catalog

-## Contributing

-When updating data files:
-1. Maintain the existing file format and column structure
-2. Update the corresponding timestamp or version information
-3. Verify data integrity before committing changes
-4. Document any structural changes in this README

-## Note

-Please ensure all data files are properly formatted and validated before use in the production environment.